 Small town girl.
 Big city job.
 Fresher salary.
 Adult budget.

-After years of being supported by my parents, at the ripe old age of almost-25, I finally have the one thing we are all groomed to achieve since childhood: a salary.
+After years of being supported by my parents, at the ripe old age of almost-25, I finally have the one thing we are all groomed to achieve since childhood: my first paycheck.

 But a salary always comes with strings attached.
 Strings like rent and food and savings.
-If you’re struggling to work it all out and actually get into the adulting game, then don’t worry.
+If you’re struggling with how to make a basic budget planner, work it all out and actually get into the adulting game, then don’t worry.
 I got you!

-In this article, I will show you how I budget on a tight salary, while maintaining a (mostly!) healthy and comfortable lifestyle.
+In this article, I will show you how to budget your salary, while maintaining a (mostly!) healthy and comfortable lifestyle.

 In this series – Beginner’s Guide To Savings And Investments – I will be taking you through the financial plan I have created for myself and my future.
-From savings to budgeting to investments, this guide will help you understand why you need a financial plan when you have just started out in your career.
+From savings to budgeting to investments, this guide will help you understand money basics 101 and why you need a financial plan when you have just started out in your career.